 Total Other Expenses of \$30.4 million in 2018 included compensation costs of \$15.2 million associated with the vesting of Class J LP Units and certain other awards granted in conjunction with the acquisition of ISI, Special Charges of \$5.0 million primarily related to separation benefits and costs of terminating certain contracts associated with closing the agency trading platform in the U.K. and separation benefits and related charges associated with our businesses in Mexico, as well as the acceleration of depreciation expense for leasehold improvements in conjunction with the expansion of our headquarters in New York, intangible asset and other amortization of \$8.6 million, Acquisition and Transition Costs of \$0.02 million and changes to the fair value of contingent consideration of \$1.5 million.
-Total Other Expenses of \$48.0 million in 2017 included Special Charges of \$25.4 million (related to an impairment charge of \$14.4 million associated with our former equity method investment in G5, an impairment charge of \$7.1 million related to the goodwill in the Institutional Asset Management reporting unit and the transition of certain employees in conjunction with the sale of the Institutional Trust and Independent Fiduciary business of ETC of \$3.9 million), Acquisition and Transition Costs of \$1.7 million, intangible asset and other amortization of \$9.4 million and compensation costs of \$11.4 million associated with the vesting of LP Units and Interests and certain other awards granted in conjunction with the acquisition of ISI, as the achievement of certain of the remaining performance thresholds for the remaining Class G and H LP Interests was no longer probable at March 31, 2017.
+Total Other Expenses of \$48.0 million in 2017 included Special Charges of \$25.4 million (related to an impairment charge of \$14.4 million associated with our former equity method investment in G5, an impairment charge of \$7.1 million related to the goodwill in the Institutional Asset Management reporting unit and the transition of certain employees in conjunction with the sale of the Institutional Trust and Independent Fiduciary business of ETC of \$3.9 million), Acquisition and Transition Costs of \$1.7 million, intangible asset and other amortization of \$9.4 million and compensation costs of \$11.4 million associated with the vesting of LP Units and Interests and certain other awards granted in conjunction with the acquisition of ISI.
+We incurred an expense reversal in the first quarter of 2017 associated with Evercore LP Interests granted in conjunction with the acquisition of ISI, as the achievement of certain of the remaining performance thresholds for the remaining Class G and H LP Interests was no longer probable at March 31, 2017.
 This assessment was based on Management's revised outlook for the Evercore ISI business, including strategic decisions to increase the compensation ratio for this business.
-See Note 18 to our consolidated financial statements for further information.
+See Note 18